isaniomoraes/pokedex-prizepics/readme.md

 - [ ] Enable Redux logger (on development env only)
 - [ ] Implement details router (/details/:pokemonName) for better navigation history
 - [ ] Option to clean history search
+- [ ] Migrate search history from localStorage to IndexedDB or a real API